If you have a forward head posture and your upper back is excessively hunched, you may have thoracic kyphosis, otherwise known as hunchback.

 Cons: Doesn’t provide a lot of back support – as it’s mainly focused on opening the chest by bringing the shoulders back, uncomfortable material

-The IntelliSkin is a moisture-wicking, form-fitting shirt designed to help correct posture in men (there is a separate women’s version).
+The IntelliSkin is a moisture-wicking, form-fitting shirt designed to help correct posture in men.

 Having better posture while you exercise helps you utilize your energy efficiently because your muscles are aligned.